French Bulldog Dachshund Mix: France and Germany United

 Credit: Devoted Dogs

-The mild temper of the Frenchie will downplay some of Dachshund’s feistiness, while the Sausage Dog can boost French Bulldog’s rather low energy.
+The mild temper of the Frenchie will downplay some of the Dachshund’s feistiness, while the Sausage Dog can boost the French Bulldog’s relatively low energy.

 French Bulldog